 Students are personally responsible for the content they publish on blogs, wikis, social networks, forum boards, or any other form of user-generated media.
-Remember that all content contributed on all platforms becomes immediately shared.
+Remember that all content contributed on all platforms becomes immediately searchable and can be immediately shared.
 This content instantly leaves the contributing individual's control forever and may be traced back to the individual after long periods of time.